The Sports, formed in 1976 and fronted by vocalist Steve

-References: Ian McFarlane, Encyclopedia of Australian Rock & Pop; Howlspace's Sports page; APRA database.
+References: 1.
+Ian McFarlane, Encyclopedia of Australian Rock & Pop.
+2. Howlspace’s history of The Sports [archived].

 The Easybeats were Australia's greatest pop export of the 60s, famous worldwide for their 1966 hit Friday On My Mind, but also responsible for an impressive repertoire of original pop songs, many of them hits in Australia.